September 24, 2020

 Please be aware that the backcountry is only accessible from the designated trailhead at Red Rocks.
 Please check-in at the park office upon arrival.
 Due to a recent road washout at Edgits Beach, the park cannot be accessed from the north via Apple River.
 The Eatonville Road from the park office to Eatonville is passible to trucks and high body vehicles using caution.

 Please be advised construction of a new trail is underway at Cape Split.
 The existing trail remains open for use.
-Please avoid the construction area and obey signage on site.
+Please stay off the new trail under construction and follow the direction of signage on site.

-Please be advised that the water at Mira River is subject to a chemical advisory and is posted not safe for drinking or cooking.
+Please be advised that the water at Ellenwood is subject to a chemical advisory and is posted not safe for drinking or cooking.
 Campers need to bring their own potable water.
 We apologize for any inconvenience.

 Please be advised that if you are camping at Little Rissers (sites 1-57) you must stop at the Park office upon arrival to get a gate code.